 A heart for serving people with disabilities, and a keen interest in improving their quality of life - this is how students who graduate from our program describe their connection to the field.
 Through our Graduate Certificate in Special Education, students gain the skills, knowledge and credentials to improve outcomes for people with disabilities.
-If teaching individuals with disabilities is your passion, our program may be the right choice for you.

 The program gives our graduates a credential that affords multiple career opportunities.
 Examples of areas graduates may pursue (sometimes with additional preparation) include the following:

 The Office of Teacher Education Advising and Licensure (TEAL) is an information and support hub for current and potential teacher candidates.
 The office provides consultation and resources for program admission, and links students to campus resources.
 In addition, staff provide guidance regarding the teacher licensure application process and verify program completion for teacher licensure.